krzemienski/awesome-from-stars/README.md

 * [DivineEngine/Profiles](https://github.com/DivineEngine/Profiles): 🌐Dial-up Internet access
 * [whoisdsmith/project-awesome](https://github.com/whoisdsmith/project-awesome): My collection of Awesome Stars
 * [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning): Curated list of project-based tutorials
+* [IBM/Project_CodeNet](https://github.com/IBM/Project_CodeNet): This repository is to support contributions for tools for the Project CodeNet dataset hosted in DAX
 * [vishwajeetraj11/projectboard](https://github.com/vishwajeetraj11/projectboard): A project management application that allows you to track tasks process while working in a Team.
 You can choose the priority of the projects, give them suitable labels, put them under various stages in boards (View).
 * [karan/Projects](https://github.com/karan/Projects): :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 * [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions): :pager: Links to others' solutions to Projects (https://github.com/karan/Projects/)